rackerlabs/support-how-to/content/cloud-servers/converting-your-server-from-pv-to-pvhvm.md

 File system considerations include the following:

--  The lower-performance ext3 filesystem is used for all PV Linux images.
+-  The lower-performance ext3 file system is used for all PV Linux images.
--  The higher-performance ext4 filesystem is used on PVHVM Linux images.
+-  The higher-performance ext4 file system is used on PVHVM Linux images.

 ### Boot loader